openai/openai-cookbook/README.md

 ## Contributing

+The OpenAI Cookbook is a community-driven resource.
+Whether you're submitting an idea, fixing a typo, adding a new guide, or improving an existing one, your contributions are greatly appreciated!

+Before contributing, read through the existing issues and pull requests to see if someone else is already working on something similar.
+That way you can avoid duplicating efforts.

 If there are examples or guides you'd like to see, feel free to suggest them on the [issues page](https://github.com/openai/openai-cookbook/issues).

-We are also happy to accept high quality pull requests, as long as they fit the scope of the cookbook.
+If you'd like to contribute new content, make sure to read through our [contribution guidelines](/CONTRIBUTING.md).
+We welcome high-quality submissions of new examples and guides, as long as they meet our criteria and fit within the scope of the cookbook.

 The contents of this repo are automatically rendered into [cookbook.openai.com](https://cookbook.openai.com) based on [registry.yaml](/registry.yaml).
-When contributing a new example, make sure to add a new entry for it in [registry.yaml](/registry.yaml) so that it renders on the website.

-Refer to our guide on [what makes documentation good](https://cookbook.openai.com/what_makes_documentation_good) for guidance on how to make high quality contributions.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=468576060&machine=basicLinux32gb&location=EastUs)